MartinJeanne/expense-tracker-api/README.md

 ## How to use
 ### Easy mode
-To test the REST API, my advice is to use Postman and to import the collection `documentation/postman_collection.json`\
+To test the REST API, my advice is to use Postman and to import the collection: `documentation/postman_collection.json`\
-All endpoints are listed in it, you'll just have to use the **register** endpoint, and then the **login** one before testing the rest of the API.
+All endpoints in it, you'll just have to use the **register** endpoint, and then the **login** one before testing the rest of the API.

 ### Hard mode
 Otherwise, you can use curl (for example) to manipulate the endpoints while passing manually the JWT token.\
 The list of all available endpoints can be accessed via the Swagger documentation in: `documentation/swagger.yml`.\
-You can copy and paste the value of this file in the [swagger website](https://editor.swagger.io/)\
+You can copy and paste the value of this file in the [Swagger website](https://editor.swagger.io/)\
 \
 Before testing any endpoints, you'll need to register with the **register** one:\
 Example: